hashicorp/terraform-provider-vault/website/docs/r/jwt_auth_backend.html.md

 * `provider_config` - (Optional) Provider specific handling configuration.
 All values may be strings, and the provider will convert to the appropriate type when configuring Vault.

 * `local` - (Optional) Specifies if the auth method is local only.

+* `namespace_in_state` - (Optional) Pass namespace in the OIDC state parameter instead of as a separate query parameter.
+With this setting, the allowed redirect URL(s) in Vault and on the provider side should not contain a namespace query parameter.
+This means only one redirect URL entry needs to be maintained on the provider side for all vault namespaces that will be authenticating against it.
+Defaults to true for new configs

 * tune - (Optional) Extra configuration block.
 Structure is documented below.